MDaveCraft/goAwsCDK/README.md

-# Welcome to your CDK Go project!
+# goCDK

-This is a blank project for CDK development with Go.
+This is a CDK project written in Go.
+It is a simple example of how to use the CDK in Go.

 The `cdk.json` file tells the CDK toolkit how to execute your app.